The flakey substance you see is a calcium scale, similar to what you might find built up on the inside of your kettle.

 We recommend the use of Whirlpool Rinse once a year to keep the plumbing in great condition.

 Preventing the Build up of Flakes & Scale

 Calcium hardness levels in tap water vary from City to City and will effect how you have to treat your hot tub water once it is filled.

 In some locations (such as Carlisle, Georgetown & Milton) the water is very hard, and the need to reduce the pH level straight away is vitally important.
 The longer the water is unbalanced, the faster the build up of residual calcium.

-As your hot tub is filling, you should add 60ML of Prevent II, which is a product designed to prevent staining and reduce the build up of scale.
+If you have hard water, you should add Prevent II to your water on a weekly basis in addition to the Spa Marvel Conditioner.
+Prevent II is a product designed to prevent staining and reduce the build up of scale.

 After adding the Prevent II to your hot tub water, wait at least 5 hours and then use an AquaChek 6-in-1 test strip to test the balance of the water.

 Make adjustments to the Alkalinity level first if required, then re-test later in the day and adjust the pH if needed.
 Starting with well balanced water will make the hot tub easier to maintain for the long term.
 Once your water is balanced, add the appropriate level of sanitizer to the water and your spa will be ready to use.